Home caregivers are being tasked with more during COVID-19 pandemic

-AMARILLO, Texas (KAMR/KCIT) – Home healthcare workers say during this pandemic they are having to take on more duties than usual.
+AMARILLO, Texas (KAMR/KCIT) — Home healthcare workers say during the pandemic they are having to take on more duties than usual.

 Since many assisted living facilities are not allowing family members in , employees at Goodcare Health Services said they have to act as a source of communication for their clients and their families.

-“In some cases we answer phone calls and take down information from the doctor that they need to know and sometimes we have to go ot and get supplies,” Lenox Archie a caregiver at Goodcare Health Services said.
+“In some cases, we answer phone calls and take down information from the doctor that they need to know and sometimes we have to go out and get supplies,” Lenox Archie, a caregiver at Goodcare Health Services, said.

-This also includes grocery shopping.
-Since there clients ages 65 and older are at a higher risk of getting the virus.
+This also includes grocery shopping, since their client’s ages 65 and older are at a higher risk of getting the virus.

 “That has been challenging in itself. you may have to go to two or three grocery stores to get everything the clients need,” Pandora Box, a caregiver, explained.